Bifurcation curve detection with deflation for multiparametric PDEs: Conclusion

 In this work, we proposed a deflated arclength continuation technique for the reconstruction of bifurcation diagrams and the detection of bifurcation curves in multiparametric nonlinear PDEs.
 Unlike simple continuation methods, arclength continuation offers significant advantages by adaptively adjusting the step size in parameter space, taking smaller steps near bifurcation points where sharp changes occur, and larger steps in smoother regions, thus making the method more robust and reliable.

 Moreover, we extended the arclength continuation framework to multiparametric settings by introducing predefined paths in the parameter space, and the integration of this with the deflation techniques led to the development of the multiparametric deflated arclength continuation method, which enables efficient and comprehensive reconstruction of bifurcation diagrams in higher-dimensional parameter spaces.
 This method effectively captures solution branches that emerge from different bifurcation curves.
-The approach was validated via two benchmark problems: the Bratu equation, exhibiting saddle-node bifurcations, and the Allen--Cahn equation, featuring pitchfork bifurcations.
-Our results demonstrate the robustness of the method, particularly in its ability to detect multiple bifurcation curves, especially in the case of pitchfork bifurcations.
+The approach was validated via three benchmark problems: the Bratu equation, exhibiting saddle-node bifurcations, the Allen--Cahn equation, featuring pitchfork bifurcations, and the Rayeigh--Benard convection problem, showing a rich bifurcation structure with complex velocity/temperature patterns.
+Our results demonstrate the robustness of the method, particularly in its ability to detect multiple bifurcation curves.

 In addition, we introduced a zigzag path-following strategy to accurately detect bifurcation curves in multiparametric settings.
 The proposed strategy defines a path crossing the bifurcation curve with a small angle $\theta$, effectively and efficiently tracking the critical region, even for three-dimensional parameter spaces, showcasing its scalability and practical utility.